aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 - **find file permissions**: To see the permissions of all the directories and files, you can use `ls -l`.
 - **list all users**: You can see all the registered users on your linux system by running `cat /etc/passwd` to see the contents of the `/etc/passwd` file.
+- **Find all sudo users**: All the users that have sudo access on the Linux instance are stored in this file `/var/log/auth.log`

 #### Adding new users and groups